llafuente/language/statements/switch.markdown

 }
 ```

+output will be:
 ```
 ok is found!
 ok or nice is found!
 ```

 You may expect "nok is found!" to be part of the output.
-But that's not the `case` :)
+But that's not the `case` and you didn't read the intro...

 Fall-through in a switch is a common error for programmers that forget to `break`,
 to avoid this undesired behavior even if the switch is falling-though case comparison must be meet.
-If is desired you must specify it with: `fallthrough`
+If is desired you must specify it with the reserved word: `fallthrough`.

 ```